 This page provides information on the types of V-Ray Lights.

-V-Ray for Rhino offers a number of lights essential for a good render.
-No matter what type the scene is, you can find the appropriate lighting options in the V-Ray toolbar or in the Asset Editor.
+V-Ray for SketchUp offers a number of lights essential for a good render.
+Whether you are preparing an interior or exterior scene, you can find the appropriate lighting options in the V-Ray toolbar or in the Asset Editor.

 Depending on the scene and the effect you are trying to create with light, you might choose to use only one type of light or any combination of lights.